 Directors are expected to apply themselves to understanding the Company's business and its significant risks.
 The Board of Directors through the Investment Committee oversees the investment activities of the Company and the risks related to these activities.
 The Investment Committee regularly receives presentations from senior management regarding the Company's risk profile and its risk management strategies.
-As part of that process, the Investment Committee oversees the Company's compliance with the investment and investment risk policies of the Company, including notification to the Board if these risk limits are approached or exceeded.
+As part of that process, the Investment Committee oversees the Company's compliance with the investment risk policies of the Company, including notification to the Board if these risk limits are approached or exceeded.
 Management reviews these risk limits with the Investment Committee generally quarterly.
-In addition, the Audit Committee, comprised solely of independent directors, discusses with management, the independent auditor and the Company's internal auditor the Company's policies and practices with respect to risk assessment and risk management as the Audit and Investment Committees of the Board are comprised primarily of independent directors and actively monitor the Company's policies and practices with respect to risk assessment and risk management, and the directors are provided with the information necessary to evaluate the Company's significant risks and strategies for addressing them.
+In addition, the Audit Committee, comprised solely of independent directors, discusses with management, the independent auditor and the Company's internal auditor the Company's policies and practices with respect to risk assessment and risk management with an emphasis on risks related to financial reporting and controls.
+The Company believes that its leadership structure promotes effective Board oversight of risk management as the Audit and Investment Committees of the Board are comprised primarily of independent directors and actively monitor the Company's policies and practices with respect to risk assessment and risk management, and the directors are provided with the information necessary to evaluate the Company's significant risks and strategies for addressing them.